Hamza Chawala (1967)

 Mr Hodiwala

-Mr Hodiwalla Never missing a count) Leff right, Bleddy Samarr, leff, right,...stop staring at the girrlls, leff right,
+# Never missing a count) Leff right, Bleddy fooool, leff, right,...stop staring at the girrlls, leff right,

 Mr Arthur Menezes